 The patients drastically improved with skin grafts ‘taking’ first time and healing times significantly reduced.
 He went on to teach his methods to other burns doctors and received many letters of commendations from around the world.

-There is a lot of evidence to support that you should learn how to forgive yourself, but how do you go about it?
+There is a lot of evidence to support that you should learn to forgive, but how do you go about it?

 It’s all very well me sitting here, telling you that it is better for your mental and physical health to forgive, but what if the situation is simply too devastating?
 How do you forgive when someone has taken a loved one, or if you have unintentionally caused indescribable sorrow to others?